showpass/showpass-wordpress-plugin/README.md

 The calendar events have the all the Showpass event info that you need, and link directly to the event page (external link).

-## 5.1. theme_dark Parameter
-Add `theme_dark="true"` to use a dark theme for the calendar instead of the default light theme.

-## 5.2. starting_date Parameter
+## 5.1. starting_date Parameter
 Add `starting_date="1-12-2018"` use day-month-year to set a starting date for the calendar on initial load Format is day, month, year with no leading zeros

-## 5.3. tags Parameter
+## 5.2. tags Parameter
 Add `tags="tag"` if you want to only display events with certain tags or categories.
 For best results use one word lowercase tags.

-## 5.4. hide_schedule Parameter
+## 5.3. hide_schedule Parameter
 Add `hide_schedule="true"` if you do not want to display a daily schedule grouped by location.

-## 5.5.
+## 5.4.
 Recurring Events Parameter
 If you have recurring events, you can set whether or not you want to display them on the calendar or if you want to display only the main event and not each recurrence.

 `hide_children='true'` will not show any recurring events at all.

 `only_parents='true'` will show non-recurring events as well as the main recurring event.
-When using `only_parents='false'` this will show non-recurring events as well as all occurences of recurring events.
+When using `only_parents='false'` this will show non-recurring events as well as all occurrences of recurring events.

 By default `hide_children='false'` and `only_parents='false'`.
-In this case, non-recurring events are shown, as well as each occurence of a recurring event.
+In this case, non-recurring events are shown, as well as each occurrence of a recurring event.

-## 5.6.
+## 5.5.
 Week and Month Parameters

 This shortcode also receives parameters `week` and `month` if you want to disable a view.